Watch Donald Trump Struggle To Pronounce The Word ‘Venezuela’ Three Times In His Venezuela Speech Monday

-Donald Trump delivered a speech on Monday calling for Venezuela’s military to abandon the country’s embattled president, Nicolás Maduro, condemning Maduro as a “Cuban puppet” before an enthusiastic crowd in Miami, home to the United States largest community of Venezuelan-Americans and Venezualan immigrants, according to The Guardian.
-In the speech Trump hinted at the possibility of U.S. military action against Venezuela, and praised the country’s political opposition leader Juan Guaidó who last month declared himself “interim president” and has been recognized by the United States.
+Donald Trump delivered a speech on Monday calling for Venezuela’s military to abandon the country’s embattled president, Nicolás Maduro, condemning Maduro as a “Cuban puppet” before an enthusiastic crowd in Miami, home to the United States largest community of Venezuelan-Americans and Venezuelan immigrants, according to The Guardian.
+In the speech, Trump hinted at the possibility of U.S. military action against Venezuela, and praised the country’s political opposition leader Juan Guaidó who last month declared himself “interim president” and has been recognized by the United States.

-But during the same speech Trump appeared on at least three occasions to struggle with and slur the pronunciation of the word “Venezuela,” at one point enunciating the name of the country as “Venenwella,” as seen in the video below on the page, compiled by Vox.com reporter Aaron Rupar and posted on his Twitter account.
+But during the same speech, Trump appeared on at least three occasions to struggle with and slur the pronunciation of the word “Venezuela,” at one point enunciating the name of the country as “Venenwella,” as seen in the video below on the page, compiled by Vox reporter Aaron Rupar and posted on his Twitter account.

 He seemed also to struggle with the word when recounting the story of Oscar Pérez, the Venezuelan rebel leader who on June 27 of 2017 stole a helicopter from the national police agency, and used it to drop grenades on government buildings.
 Perez then went into hiding for seven months after Maduro’s government labeled him a “terrorist,” until he was gunned down by police after a nine-hour siege in January of last year, according to a BBC account.